-The TCC concept arose after a series of high level meetings, focusing on how the community can more fully utilize the technological capabilities in the greater Houston region.
-A shared interest among our communities is in the development of more efficient interdisciplinary approaches to real world problems, with the goal of bringing those solutions into practice and to the market.
+The concept of TCC arose after a series of high level meetings, focusing on how the community can fully utilize the technological capabilities in the greater Houston ecosystem.
+A shared interest among our communities is in the development of more efficient interdisciplinary approaches to real world challenges, with the goal of bringing those solutions into practice and to the market.

 And, while the initial focus on planning for the collaboration center was on building more partnerships within the Space, Medicine and Energy communities in the Houston area, the mission of the TCC was expanded to provide support for any technology and industry, involving organizations from any location.

 In 2015, the TCC began operations as an independent 501(c)(3) nonprofit organization, launching two programs, a Technology Workshop series and the Collaboration Concierge Service.
-From 2015 through 2017, the TCC has hosted 10 workshops.
+Since its inception, the TCC has hosted over 25 workshops on high impact subjects connecting industries.

 Board of Directors

-The Advisory Council is composed of representatives from TCC member organizations, who will be consulted periodically on the TCC's programs and will meet at least annually to provide advice to the TCC's Board of Directors on the TCC's strategy and programs.
+The Advisory Council is composed of representatives from TCC member organizations, who are consulted periodically on the TCC's programs and meet annually to provide advice to the TCC's Board of Directors on the strategy and programs.

 While TCC programs are open to any organization or individual, the TCC is structured to be a member-driven organization, with members directing the strategy of the center and receiving preferred access to the TCC's programs.
 Members make annual contributions to support the TCC's programs.